-- Clean Up Liquid With A Paper Towel – Clean up any spilled liquid with a paper towel
+- Clean Up Liquid With A Paper Towel – Clean up any spilled liquid with a paper towel.

 - Wash the Area – You can also wash the area of the spillage.
 Some soap is a liquid dish soap as dawn or baby shampoo in some water to clean up with a towel to wash the area mix.
 Try to get the rug as dry as possible.
 You can try to dry the air with a blow dryer to get the area completely dry.

-To find out more about how to clean a seagrass rug here is some very good information on how to clean a seagrass rug.
+To find out more about how to clean a seagrass rug, here is some very good information on how to clean a seagrass rug.

 What is the difference between water hyacinth and seagrass materials?

 Water hyacinth is a natural material that grows in the waterways.
-It usually floats on top of the water and needs to have freshwater or river water.
+It usually floats on top of the water and needs freshwater or river water.
 You can read more about water hyacinth by reading our blog About Weaving Water Hyacinth Baskets Into Home Décor Products by clicking here.

 Seagrass is not the same kind of material as water hyacinth, though, at times, they can look similar.
 Seagrass is a grass that must have saltwater for it to grow.

 Find out more about how Mondoro can help you create, develop, and manufacture excellent home decor and furniture products – don’t hesitate to contact me, Anita.
 Check out my email by clicking here or become a part of our community and join our newsletter by clicking here.